forestryio/forestry.io/hugo/content/docs/settings/fields/number.md

 ![](/uploads/2018/01/number-preview.png)

 ## Templating
-If you have a text field in your template, you can access it in your templates using the field’s `name`:
+You can access this field in your templates using the field’s `name`:

 #### Hugo
 ```